kubestellar/kubestellar/monitoring/README.md

 a) Connect to Pyroscope dashboard:
-   i) Click `Connections -> Data Sources` in the primary menu ii) Click `Explore` in the Pyroscope datasource selection
+   i) Click `Connections -> Data Sources` in the primary menu ii) Click `Explore` in the Pyroscope "datasource" selection

 b) Query profiles for the Kubestellar controllers in a hosting cluster: for each controller, input a profile query (see sample below) and then click the button `Run query` (on the top right).
 - kubestellar-controller-manager: query: `{service_name="wds1-system/manager"}`